lone-dma/VmmSharpEx/README.md

 ```csharp
 Install-Package VmmSharpEx
 ```
-This library is **Windows Only** so make sure your solution is targeting a Windows TFM like `net9.0-windows`, etc.
+This library is **Windows Only**, and only bundles/targets the Windows x64 native libraries.

 ## Changelog
 - Version 3.50